Ajla115/Ajla115/README.md

 <!-- <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">-->

-🌐 **Web Programming**: Deeply interested in web development and experienced in creating interactive and dynamic websites in ReactJS, NodeJS and other web frameworks.
+🌐 **Web Programming**: Deeply interested in web development and experienced in creating interactive and dynamic websites in HTML, CSS, JavaScript, and jQuery framework..

-📈 **SEO & Marketing**: Passionate about Search Engine Optimization (SEO) and digital marketing strategies, continuously seeking ways to enhance a website's visibility and reach.
+📈 **Marketing**: Passionate about Search Engine Optimization (SEO) and digital marketing strategies, continuously seeking ways to enhance a website's visibility and reach.

-🌟 **Current Focus**: Currently, I'm working on enhancing my knowledge through different projects, including two ongoing projects Senior Design project and Software Engineering course project.
+🌟 **Current Focus**: Currently, I'm working on enhancing my programming knowledge through different projects with focus on learning ReactJS, and writing more secure backend code.
 You can explore my repositories to see my latest work.

 ### Get in Touch